bealers/server-baseline/README.md

 Which is to say that your server provisioning needs to leave a public key (that you have the matching private key for) in `/root/.ssh/authorized_keys`.

-This is what Digital Ocean currently does if you select your ssh key when creating a droplet, but you should check for your provider.
+This is how Digital Ocean currently does it if you select your ssh key when creating a droplet, but you should check for your provider.

 ## TODO

+Hardening:
 - passwordless only
 - remove root sshkey